-The “Trump Travel Ban” is actually a series of Executive Orders issued by President Trump, which outline several country-specific temporary restrictions on the issuance of visas.
-The legality of these Executive Orders has been continually challenged in court, restrictions were added and deleted, and many exceptions and waivers have been carved out.
-All of this makes it quite difficult to determine whether these restrictions apply to you.
+The “Trump Travel Ban” was actually a series of Executive Orders issued by President Trump that outlined country-specific temporary restrictions on the issuance of visas.
+The legality of these Executive Orders was challenged in court numerous times, restrictions were added and deleted, and many exceptions and waivers were carved out.
+All of this made it quite difficult to determine whether these restrictions applied to any one person.

-(Note: These security-based, country-specific travel bans are different from the COVID-19 health-based travel bans also put into place by the Trump Administration.)
+(Note: The security-based, country-specific travel bans described here are different from the COVID-19 health-based travel bans also put into place by the Trump Administration.)

-The Travel Ban places restrictions on nationals of certain countries based on three criteria, namely whether:
+The Travel Ban placed restrictions on nationals of certain countries based on three criteria, namely whether:

 For example, a country might be put on the list if it does not issue electronic passports or does not share information regarding lost and stolen passports, with other countries.

 Department of Homeland Security (DHS) also evaluates how freely a country shares information with the U.S. about known criminals and terrorists.
 It also penalizes countries that take a long time to issue passports to their citizens who are being deported (removed) from the United States.

 The restrictions do not apply if you already have a valid visa or green card or other valid travel document.
 There is no specific exception for visa renewals, but visa renewals in some categories might be eligible for a waiver.
 There are other circumstances in which you might also qualify for a waiver, if none of these exceptions apply to you.
 Waivers will be discussed later in the article.